saurabh-kumar997/web_scrapping/README.md

 ## To run the project:
 Run the project in Linux :

+### Note: To run the project on different OS, follow the link for detail: https://docs.scrapy.org/en/latest/intro/install.html#platform-specific-installation-notes

 ### `pip install scrapy`
-This will install scrapy in your machine
+This will install scrapy in your machine.

 For more details follow the documentation: https://scrapy.org/